pharmbio/ptp-project/exp/20180326-fillup-propertrain/journal.md

   > måste ju vara något som inte stämmer. hur kan efficiency och fuzz vara
   > så bra?
 - [ ] Implement date/time field in audit log.
-- [ ] Check up what is that PROV standard for provenance reporting.
 - [ ] Run full workflow *with* fillup (of assumed non-actives)
+- [ ] Check up more about PROV and if we should adapt to it
 - [ ] Run full workflow *without* fillup (of assumed non-actives)